tritobolus/tritobolus/README.md

-*Hey, I'm Akash Howly
+_Hey, I'm Akash Howly_ 👋

-Trying to be a software developer but can't
+_want to be a Software Developer but can't
-Still figuring it out.*
+Learning, Trying to build & Figuring it out_